 Charges for parts and labour should be billed back to the job site.
 Whether you include charges for loss of revenue during the plant’s downtime is dependent on your company’s policies and procedures.

 Throughout your plant’s life, it will require regular maintenance and inspection.
 Creating scheduled maintenance is imperative for the longevity of your assets.
 Depending on the type of equipment, you may want to have maintenance scheduled for intervals of time, such as every six calendar months, every 100 days on hire or every 200 hours on the meter.
 Whatever method you choose, increasing the efficiency of your fitters by giving them a mobile app to record the maintenance steps performed is well worth it.

 Because each delivery and off-hire is now being tracked, you can now begin to monitor and manage plant utilization by both time and financial measures.
 Which are your most under or over-utilised pieces of equipment?
 Is it wiser to purchase than to hire?
 These decisions can be made by reviewing your fleet and seeing who your star performers are.

 7. Plant Management: Asset Finance

 In this area, it’s not so much as to how (as we’ve found all of our clients have different ways of depreciating their assets) but as to where.
-If you’re using an equipment tracking software and a separate ERP that push data back and forth to one another, then the depreciation calculations should take place in one system and push the results to the other.
+If you’re using equipment tracking software and a separate ERP that pushes data back and forth, then the depreciation calculations should take place in one system and push the results to the other.
 This keeps all of your values in sync and removes the need for double data entry.